 I felt great relief and peace spread through my heart.
 I was a child of the living God, by God’s grace alone!

-I understood that Jesus died on the cross as my substitute because I was guilty and his perfect sacrifice was my only hope.
 I put my head down, acknowledged my guilt before God, and accepted Jesus as my personal Saviour.

 A changed life!
 How can that be?
 Can you change the direction and way of your life just by wishing?
 Can a leopard change its spots or a zebra its stripes?
 Surely our life pattern is fixed by the things we look and search for, habitually chase after, and become addicted to.
 When we desire to break free and change our outlook and pathway, do we not slip again and again?